BIGJRA/BIGJRA.github.io/reborn.md

 So, onto the fight itself.
 Power Gem, Earth Power, Draco Meteor, Dazzling Gleam, Flash Cannon, and Dark type moves are all boosted here.
 All of her Pokemon have at least one of these.
 The New World Field also has this thing where grounded Pokemon have three-quarters speed and levitating Pokemon have slightly lowered Defenses.
 Lin having 4/5 non-grounded Pokemon essentially means unless you have a lot of them too, you're going to basically be losing speed battles you'd otherwise win.
 The defense drop is cancelled out on her Pokemon by virtue of the PULSE2 adding defenses to the sweepers anyways.

 As for the team itself, it's real good.
 Mismagius is a cruel lead, taking advantage of the field boosts and speed nerf to hit fast and hard.
 Honchkrow is there to ruin your sweeper's day, getting off Sucker Punch to probably knock you out and snowball into a sweep.
 Clefable does usual Clefable things: saying NOPE to your boosts, getting double Cosmic Power boosts, and laughing in your crying face.
 Flygon (on Anna Route) and Hydreigon like to mercilessly overwhelm your Pokemon with their wide coverage.
-And, of course, she also has our first enemy Ultra Beast... ugh.
+She also has the first enemy Ultra Beast... ugh.
 This thing is super tanky, has a STAB boosted move in Flash Cannon and good coverage in Flamethrower and Giga Drain, and also carries Leech Seed just in case you thought you were smart about using a tanky Pokemon of some kind.
 And the most cursed ability ever: Beast Boost, which will raise its SpA in this case.

 You'll notice that I haven't mentioned the puppy in the room.
 It seems like the route that so far is harder to get into has an easier time with this fight, and that's true... sorta.
 While Anna Route gets PULSE Arceus replaced by Flygon, winning the first, easier fight will actually send you right into another fight.
-Of course, no healing or switching your team around in between.
+No healing or switching your team around in between.

 **Mordant Urchin Lin (3x Full Restore).
 Field: New World**
 - Arceus, Lv.
 100, @Darkinium-Z, Ability: Multitype, Modest Nature, IVs: 31, EVs: 252/252/252/252/252/252